 An overloaded tractor-trailer poses a safety risk, and the company or driver that owns may face a heavy fine if caught.
 However, a truck carrying less cargo than it can handle means that the trucking company has to put more 18 wheelers on the road, which costs additional money.
 As a result, most trucking companies strive to load tractor-trailers as close as possible to the legal weight limits without going over.
 When a company is behind schedule or overbooked, it may decide to overload big rigs in order to get the work done on time - despite the risks.

-Seek an Experienced Georgia Truck Accident Lawyer Today
+Seek an Experienced Atlanta Overloaded Truck Accident Attorney Today

 Overloaded trucks pose a serious threat to the safety of their drivers and of everyone else sharing the road.
 When a Georgia tractor-trailer crash occurs due to weight violations, the experienced Atlanta truck accident attorneys at Grant Law Office can help by fighting for the compensation that injured drivers or passengers deserve.
 Contact us today at (404) 995-3955 to find out how we can help protect your rights.